myjeeed/MimicryRobot/README.md

 > e.g.
 >
 > - Say "sit down": the robot would sit down and start mimicing your hand gestures
-> - Say "Hello": the robot would shake its body and hads
+> - Say "Follow": the robot tries to walk by following your body movements
-> - Say "Follow": the robot tries to follow you
+> - Say "Shake": the robot will shake its butt ┍㋛┛
 > - Say "Move": the robot moves in a random way

-## License
+> - Say "Crawl": the robot would simply crawl